Why Do Windows Laptops Have Stickers?

 A sticker can cause a laptop to overheat if it obstructs the computer’s cooling system—particularly the fans, heat sinks, or ventilation holes.

-Improperly positioned stickers might also affect airflow around a laptop and impact the computer’s ventilation and cooling.
+Improperly positioned stickers might also affect laptop airflow and the computer’s ventilation and cooling.

 Do Stickers Damage Windows Laptops?

-Stickers generally don’t affect a Windows laptop’s cooling capabilities and will only result in overheating if they’re applied in such a way that they affect ventilation systems.
+Stickers generally don’t affect a Windows laptop’s cooling capabilities and will only result in overheating if applied, so they affect ventilation systems.

 But can they affect other parts of the computer?
 Can stickers damage Windows laptops?